 Toilet training can be split into two processes – toilet training for day and toilet training for night.

-Some parents will tackle both at the same time, while others prefer to wait until the day toilet training has been established before moving on to night training.
+Some parents will tackle both at the same time, while others prefer to wait until after toilet training has been established before moving on to night toilet training.

 You have to do whatever you think will best suit your family and your little one.